ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 ```
 cd ansible-working
 ansible -i inventory_simple.yml webserver1 -m win_ping
-ansible -i inventory_simple.yml webserver2 -m win_ping
+ansible webserver2 -m win_ping
 ```

 > This will fail because we have not yet enabled WinRM or opened its ports on the firewall.
+Also notice we get the same results with or without -i inventory_simple.yml

 ## Enable WinRM on Windows Targets